-Two momentous events then occured which turned Cobb's life around in August 1905.
-First, his father died in tragic circumstances, shot by his mother, who claimed she had mistaken him for a burglar - he was apparently stalking her bedroom as he suspected she was having an affair.
+Two momentous events then occurred which turned Cobb's life around in August 1905.
+First, his father died under tragic circumstances, shot by his mother, who claimed she had mistaken him for a burglar - he was apparently stalking her bedroom as he suspected she was having an affair.
 Cobb had to go back home for the funeral and to help sort out matters, then returned to Augusta.
-At that point, the Tigers bought his contract for $ 700 and, still shaken with the recent events, he reported to the American League.
+At that point, the Tigers bought his contract for $700 and, still shaken by the recent events, he reported to the ball club.
 He had never been outside the South and was a fairly unsophisticated young man.

 A Hazing for the Ages

-When Cobb showed up in Detroit in late August of 1905, he immediately got off on the wrong foot with teammates.
-He appeared in 41 games over the remainder of the season and hit a modest .240.
-However, during this period and the beginning of 1906 he was hazed as most rookies were in those days, and took it particularly badly, prompting even more hazing.
-What made things worse was that his mother was indicted for his father's shooting death in March 1906, and although she was eventually acquitted of manslaughter, the sad events clearly increased the stress on Cobb.
-Boss Schmidt and Matty McIntyre were among the leaders of the faction that got on Cobb's case, and he responded by fighting back, taking his aggression on pitched balls, on the basepaths, and anyone who might stand in his way.
+Cobb showed up in Detroit in late August of 1905, hitting a modest .240 in the team's last 41 games.
+He was hazed, as most rookies were in those days, which continued into the 1906 season.
+Cobb took it particularly badly, prompting even worse treatment.
+Compounding his sophomore year was his mother being indicted for his father's shooting death that March; though she was eventually acquitted of manslaughter, the hazing and family scandal combined to stress Cobb and sour his relationship with teammates.
+Boss Schmidt and Matty McIntyre were among the ringleaders, and he responded by fighting back, taking out his aggression with his bat, on the basepaths, and upon anyone who might stand in his way.
 One of McIntyre's ploys was to feint that he would try to catch a fly ball hit between the two, only to stop and let the ball drop, making the rookie Cobb look bad.
 After one such play, pitcher Ed Siever attacked Cobb in the team's hotel, accusing him of having lost the game; Cobb knocked down Siever and kept punching him until teammates dragged him away.
-He was an angry and bitter man, consumed by a passion to excel, but making enemies at every turn.
-However, in the South, he was portrayed as a gallant defender of the region's honor against the Yankee hordes and was extremely popular.
+Seething, violent, and consumed by a passion to excel, he continued to make enemies at every turn.
+In his native South, which had no Major League team closer than Washington, D.C., he was portrayed as a gallant defender of the region's honor against the Yankee hordes and was extremely popular.

-He hit very well in 1906, posting a .316 batting average in 98 games as the team's main centerfielder, then moved to right field in 1907 with Sam Crawford patrolling center field.
-He almost was traded before the season, as the Tigers had a deal worked out with the Cleveland Naps in return for Elmer Flick, until Naps manager Napoleon Lajoie nixed the trade.
-That season is when Cobb emerged as a superstar, the best hitter in the American League, winning his first batting title and leading the Tigers to their first pennant.
+Ty hit very well in 1906, hitting .316/.355/.394 in 98 games as the team's main center fielder, then moved to right field in 1907 with Sam Crawford patrolling center.
+He almost was traded before the season, as the Tigers had a deal worked out with the Cleveland Naps for Elmer Flick, until Naps manager Napoleon Lajoie nixed the trade.
+The Boston Americans were also reportedly interested in acquiring Cobb, when it looked like the Tigers would not be able to keep both him and his main antagonist, Schmidt, on their team.
+Fortunately, the Tigers thought better of it.
+That season is when Cobb emerged as a superstar, the best hitter in the American League, winning his first of three consecutive batting titles (and ten overall) (.350/.380/.468) and leading the Tigers to their first pennant.
 In 1908, he formed the second-best outfield of all-time, according to Win Shares, with Crawford and McIntyre; he would be part of the best outfield ever in 1912, with Bobby Veach replacing McIntyre as the third member.
-Then in 1909, he won the AL Triple Crown, his only season of leading the league in home runs.
-However, he was also embroiled in controversy that season, as he spiked the Philadelphia Athletics' Frank Baker on a close play at third base in August, prompting death threats from A's fans.
+In 1909, he won the AL Triple Crown, his only season of leading the league in home runs, batting .377/.431/.517 with 9 home runs and 107 RBI.
+He was also embroiled in controversy that season, as he spiked the Philadelphia Athletics' Frank Baker on a close play at third base in August, prompting death threats from A's fans.
 He also got into a fight in a Cleveland hotel with an African-American night watchman, and a police warrant was issued for his arrest.
-Cobb pleaded guilty to assault and battery after the season, paid a $100 fine, and had to settle a civil suit with the man he assaulted.
+Cobb pleaded guilty to assault and battery after the season, paid a $100 fine, and settled a civil suit with the man he assaulted.

 From 1907 to 1909, the Tigers won the pennant each year, and Cobb played in three consecutive World Series.
-However, the results were underwhelming: he hit .262 over 17 games, and the Tigers lost all three series, to the Chicago Cubs in 1907 and 1908, and to the Pittsburgh Pirates in 1909.
-He would never play in the Series afterwards.
+The results were underwhelming: he hit .262/.314/.354 over 17 games, and the Tigers lost all three championships, to the Chicago Cubs in 1907 and 1908 and to the Pittsburgh Pirates in 1909.
+He would never play in a Fall Classic again.

 The Most Famous Player in Baseball

-From the time he won the Triple Crown until the emergence of Babe Ruth as a power hitter, Ty Cobb was almost universally acknowledged not only as the best player in baseball, but as the greatest man to ever play the game.
+From the time he won the Triple Crown until the emergence of Babe Ruth as a power hitter, Cobb was almost universally acknowledged not only as the best player in baseball, but as the greatest to ever play the game.
 He would win the batting title year after year, and place among the league leaders in all important hitting categories.
-However, controversy continued to dodge him.
-In 1910, he was so unpopular with other players that St. Louis Browns manager Jack O'Connor instructed his third baseman, Red Corriden, to play well back on the last day of the season as his team faced the Cleveland Naps.
-The Naps' star Napoleon Lajoie was locked in a tight race with Cobb for the batting title, but thanks to the Browns' generosity, dropped bunt single after bunt single down the third base line that day, going 6 for 6 on his way to a batting title that is still controversial today.
+Controversy continued to hound him.
+In 1910, he was so unpopular with other players that St. Louis Browns manager Jack O'Connor instructed his third baseman, Red Corriden, to play well back on the last day of the season to throw the batting title to Cleveland Naps star Napoleon Lajoie, who was locked in a tight race with Cobb.
+Colluding with the fix, Lajoie dropped bunt after bunt down the third base line that day, going 6 for 6 and stealing the crown.

-On May 15, 1912, Cobb got into a fight at New York's Hilltop Park with heckler Claude Lueker, a disabled man.
-He went into the stands to attack Lueker.
+On May 15, 1912, Cobb got into a fight at New York's Hilltop Park with heckler Claude Lueker, a disabled man, going into the stands to assault him.
 American League President Ban Johnson was appalled when he heard about the incident and suspended Cobb indefinitely.
 Cobb's teammates, supported by owner Frank Navin, went on strike to support him.
-On May 18, Johnson ordered the Tigers to field a team or face massive retribution.
-Navin obliged by hastily putting together a team of semi-pro players who were destroyed by the Philadelphia Athletics, giving up 26 runs.
+On May 18th, Johnson ordered the Tigers to field a team or face massive retribution.
+Navin obliged by hastily putting together a team of semipro players who were destroyed by the Philadelphia Athletics, giving up 26 runs.
 Fearful that the season would turn into a farce, Johnson relented and reduced Cobb's suspension to 10 days.

 "It was Cobb who made Heilmann a great hitter.
 He made Heinie Manush." - Fred Haney